skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 #### Distributed organizations

-New communication technologies (chat, video-conferencing ...) are now enabling organizations and companies to break away from traditional offices.
+New communication technologies (chat, video-conferencing...) are now enabling organizations and companies to break away from traditional offices.
 Staff no longer need to be in the same city, the same country or even the same continent.

 This poses new challenges in terms of social interactions, but it is a first lever to reduce our <a href="https://en.wikipedia.org/wiki/Kaya_identity" target="_blank" rel="noopener"> global energy consumption</a>.